ds4se/chapters/williams/TheisenWilliams.md

 identified as appearing in at least one stack trace, while 94.8% of vulnerabilities fixed over the same time period appeared in that same 48.4% of binaries.
-Busy security professionals, can uses this information to focus their security testing and hardening efforts on half of the codebase while getting 95% of the vulnerabilities.
+Busy security professionals can use this information to focus their security testing and hardening efforts on half of the codebase while getting 95% of the vulnerabilities.
 Attack surface